szupi-ipuzs/esphome-external-uyat/README.md

 ```
 The `x` passed to lambda contains the payload of the datapoint as sent by the MCU.
 The type of x depends on datapoint_type.
 You can also pass `datapoint_type: any`, in which case x carries the whole UyatDatapoint structure.
 See the source code on how to use it.
+Note that if you specify a different type than `any`, your lambda will NOT be called if the type does not match.

 ## Reporting AP name
 For some unknown reason, [the MCU may ask us](https://developer.tuya.com/en/docs/iot/tuya-cloud-universal-serial-port-access-protocol?id=K9hhi0xxtn9cb#subtitle-81-Get%20information%20about%20Wi-Fi%20module) about the base SSID we use in AP mode.
 I suspect this might be a way for the MCU to detect "re-branded" devices and modify its behavior depending on the brand.